mulderp/mulderp.github.com/_posts/2013-02-27-A-custom-rails-stack-with-chef.md

 Particulary, how can you test opinions in the context of a database-driven web application such as Ruby-on-Rails?

-I try to answer this with the help of 3 tools: Chef-solo, Berkshelf and Vagrant.
+I try to answer this with the help of 3 tools: [Chef-solo](http://docs.vagrantup.com/v1/docs/provisioners/chef_solo.html) and [Berkshelf](http://berkshelf.com/).

 ## 1. Abstractions in Chef